About the Parents Fund Committee

 - Student Entrepreneurs for Economic Development

-- Non-sport student activities, including the Sustained Dialogue Initiative
+- The Sustained Dialogue Initiative

 - PRIDE Magazine and the Human Rights Film Festival